---

 ## Frequently Asked Questions

-### What is the best AI cover letter generator in 2026?
+### What is the best AI cover letter generator?

-### Which AI cover letter generator is best for startup jobs?
+### Which AI cover letter tool is most ATS-friendly?

 ---